 The 1987 recipient of the Ford C. Frick Award was Jack Buck, a mainstay in the Cardinals broadcast booth since 1954 and longtime sports director for KMOX radio.

-The native of Holyoke, Massachusetts, was inducted into the Broadcasters' Hall of Fame in 1990 and the Radio Hall of Fame in 1995.
-Buck has also distinguished himself in other sports, including broadcasts of the Super Bowl in 1970 and from 1978 through 1984.
-He has also received national acclaim for his work on CBS radio and television, and he hosts his own radio show on KMOX.
+The native of Holyoke, Mass., was inducted into the Broadcasters' Hall of Fame in 1990 and the Radio Hall of Fame in 1995.
+Buck also distinguished himself in other sports, including broadcasts of the Super Bowl in 1970 and from 1978 through 1984.
+He also received national acclaim for his work on CBS radio and television.

 1987 Ford C. Frick Award Winner Jack Buck - BL-2519-71 (National Baseball Hall of Fame Library)